Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 #### Second Part: Computing the Optimal Array Sizes

-In the second part, we are determining the optimal array sizes using the `computesizes` function.
+In the second part, we determine the optimal array sizes using the `computesizes` function.

 ##### Definition of Optimal Size